OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 #### Introspection Conclusion

 Introspection is a useful tool that allows users to gain more information about the GraphQL deployment.
 However, this will also allow malicious users to gain access to the same information.
 The best practice is to limit access to the introspection queries, since some tools or requests might fail if this feature is disabled altogether.
-As GraphQL usually bridges to the back end APIs of the system, it's better to enforce strict access control.
+As GraphQL usually bridges to the backend APIs of the system, it's better to enforce strict access control.

 ### Authorization